lgaudencio/brain-tumor-detection/README.md

 Heroku - Used to deploy the dashboard as a web application Git/GitHub - Used for version control and to store the source code Canva - Used to design the logo seen at the top of this README file

+## Issues

+**CodeAnywhere:** At first, this project was started using the cloud IDE, CodeAnywhere.
+I found it very unreliable to be able to keep to my working schedule, taking up to 30 minutes to load the workspace.
+In addition, when trying to run bits of code it would just end up crashing, having to re-open the workspace and losing more time.
+I then made the decision to move to GitHub where opening the workspace was much quicker and wouldn’t crash while running the code.

+**GitHub Size Limits:** I ran into GitHubs size limits a couple of times.
+When trying to extract the data from Kaggle and unzip the dataset I got a warning stating it was over the size limit of 100MB.
+Therefore, to get around this issue I downloaded the dataset to my computer and removed some files so that it would be under the 100MB limit.
+Once done, I manually dragged and dropped them into the correct folders in my workspace.
+Another instance was when saving the .h5 file, this file was also over the 100MB limit.
+As stated in the Bugs section, the average image size was decreased so it could be below 100MB.

+**Compatibility:** At the start of the project, there were issues with the compatibility of all the libraries that were installed and dependency clashes.
+To resolve this, I copied the requirement.txt file from the Malaria Detector Walkthrough Project from CI.
+Once these correct libraries and versions were installed on my workspace, there were no further issues with dependencies.